ITU-BDSA23-GROUP9/Chirp/docs/report.md

 We use Github Workflows to streamline and automate software development processes and ensure continuous integration and continuous delivery.

+The illustration below shows our build and test workflow, which ensures that the code passes all tests before merging a pull request to main.

 ![Build and test github workflow](./diagrams/BuildAndTest.png)

-The illustration above shows our build and test workflow, which ensures that the code passes all tests before merging a pull request to main.
+In the illustration below, we see the workflow that creates a release of the program to Github.
+It is triggered when a tag of the format v\* is pushed to github.

 ![Release github workflow](./diagrams/ReleaseWorkflow.png)

-In the illustration above, we see the workflow that creates a release of the program to Github.
-It is triggered when a tag of the format v\* is pushed to github.
+This Github workflow is triggered after a push to main, and releases main to our production environment.

 ![Deployment gihub workflow](./diagrams/ReleaseToProduction.png)

-This Github workflow is triggered after a push to main, and releases main to our production environment.

 ## Team work